mattjr/syntheticcv/readme.md

 	./thirdparties/megapov/bin/megapov
 	./thirdparties/megapov/bin/vlpov_motionfield2

-if you have trouble compiling povray for some png related function, you may want to use to check that the libpng version is 12 on the system. otherwise you can try to use libpbg15 with the patch from vlpovutils

-if you get the error  undefined reference to "png_write_finish_row' when compiling povray you can try, once you are in the povray subfolder
+if the povray compilation fails you may not notice it until you get missing files while running the python script. if you get the error  undefined reference to "png_write_finish_row' when compiling povray you can try, once you are in the povray subfolder

 	cp  $PWD/../libpng15/lib/libpng15.so.15 $PWD/../libpng15/lib/libpng12.so